shwina/still-magic/_chapters_en/correct.md

     -   Process is completely deterministic, just hard to predict
     -   If you see someone run the same code on the same data with the same parameters many times and average the results, you should ask if they know what they're doing
-    -   It *can* be defensible if there is parallelism (which can change evaluation order), but in every other case, it's usually a sign that they don't understand
+    -   Thought it *can* be defensible if there is parallelism (which can change evaluation order) or if you're changing platform (e.g., moving computation to a GPU)
 -   So what does this have to do with testing?
     -   If the function you're testing uses floating point numbers, what do you compare its result to?
     -   If we compared the sum of the first few numbers in `vals` to what it's supposed to be, the answer could be `False`
+    -   If we compare it to a previously calculated result, the match should be exact
 -   No one has a good generic answer, because the root of our problem is that we're using approximations, and each approximation has to be judged on its own merits
 -   So what can you do to test your programs?
+-   If you are comparing to a saved result (and the result was saved at full precision), use equality
+    -   No reason for it not to be equal
--   Use `pytest.approx` with a relative error rather than an absolute error
+-   Otherwise, use `pytest.approx` with a relative error rather than an absolute error
     -   It works on lists, sets, arrays, and other collections
 -   `approx` can be given either relative or absolute error bounds
     -   To show how it works, set an unrealistically tight absolute bound